 Adoption can be a special event in a family’s life, but a successful adoption requires careful consideration of every detail at every stage of the process.

 HOW CAN A FAMILY LAW ATTORNEY HELP?

-Whether you are adopting a child born in the U.S. or in another country, or if you want to adopt a stepchild or a child who is a relative, a qualified adoption attorney can protect your family’s rights, answer your questions, and guide you through the legal process of adoption.
+Whether you are adopting a child born in the U.S. or in another country, or if you want to adopt a stepchild or a child who is a relative, an experienced Lake County adoption attorney can protect your family’s rights, answer your questions, and guide you through the legal process of adoption.

 Make certain that you are comfortable with the conditions and terms of an adoption, and speak up if you aren’t.
 You want to do everything possible to ensure that you don’t have to return to the adoption court to seek a dissolution of the adoption.

 WHAT DOES INDIANA REQUIRE OF PROSPECTIVE ADOPTIVE PARENTS?